 In his milestone speech, following the presidential iftar that was hosted in April, the Egyptian President, Abdel Fattah El-Sisi, gave orders to the government to start working on “listing the companies owned by the Egyptian Armed Forces in the Egyptian stock market, before the end of this year.”
-The presidential instruction was made within explaining the state’s vision to fix the chronic flaws of the Egyptian economy.
-The state leaderships vision, in this regard, is summarized in three parallel tracks.
+The presidential instruction was made to explain the state’s vision to fix the chronic flaws of the Egyptian economy.
+The state leadership's vision, in this regard, is summarized in three parallel tracks.

 The first point of target is to minimize the budget deficit and narrow the gap between the national debt and the Gross Domestic Product (GDP).
 The second track to pursue is to strengthen the role of the local private sector businesses, especially in the industrial sector, by providing them with incentives related to taxation scheduling and infrastructure and facilities utilization.
 The third point of focus is to expand the size of the Egyptian stock market (EGX), through increasing the number of listed companies, and thus attracting a larger number of local and foreign investors.
 Here is where the inclusion of military-owned companies came into play.

 However, in early 2020, the Sovereign Fund of Egypt (SFE) confirmed that the military-owned stocks, to be listed in EGX, will not be exclusively sold to Egyptians.
-Rather, the SFE will use the economically viable projects of the Armed Forces’ largest commercial enterprise – the National Services Projects Organization (NSPO) – to attract foreign investors, with target sales that aims as high as 100% of offered shares.
+Rather, the SFE will use the economically viable projects of the Armed Forces’ largest commercial enterprise – the National Services Projects Organization (NSPO) – to attract foreign investors, with target sales that aim as high as 100% of offered shares.
 The SFE is the intermediary to the initial public offerings (IPOs) of the NSPO, per an agreement signed between the SFE and the Armed Forces in February 2020.
-Yet, one month after that, the COVID-19 pandemic hit Egypt hard and thus the process to create and list the stocks of NSPO had to be put on hold.
+Yet, one month after that, the COVID-19 pandemic hit Egypt hard and thus the process of creating and listing the stocks of NSPO had to be put on hold.

-The National Services Projects Organization (NSPO) supervises a group of companies that work in different sectors, ranging from bottling water up to construction and real-estate.
-The NSPO is the backbone of the autonomous military economic system, and the military economic system is the backbone of the Egyptian nation-state.
+The National Services Projects Organization (NSPO) supervises a group of companies that work in different sectors, ranging from bottling water to construction and real estate.
+The NSPO is the backbone of the autonomous military-economic system, and the military-economic system is the backbone of the Egyptian nation-state.

 The NSPO was founded in 1979, but it took off as a successful economic enterprise, in the early 1980s, when the Field Marshal, Abdel Halim Abu Ghazala, took the position of the Minister of Defense.
 Abu Ghazala was very popular among the military personnel, as well as the general public, because of his forward thinking and ambition to develop and grow the military institution, especially on the level of armament and capacity building.
 To achieve that goal, Abu Ghazala made the best use of the annual military that Egypt started to receive from the United States, at that time, per the stipulations of the peace treaty signed between Egypt and Israel in 1979.

-Over the years, the NSPO has become the most successful project of the military economic system.
-The autonomy enjoyed by the military institutions and the determination and discipline of the leadership hierarchy or the Armed Forces, kept the NSPO immune against the practices of corruption under the Mubarak regime.
+Over the years, the NSPO has become the most successful project of the military-economic system.
+The autonomy enjoyed by the military institutions and the determination and discipline of the leadership hierarchy or the Armed Forces kept the NSPO immune to the practices of corruption under the Mubarak regime.
 In 2012, when members of the parliament from the Muslim Brotherhood called for subjecting the military-owned companies to the supervision of the government, they received a fierce response from the leadership of the Supreme Council of Armed Forces (SCAF).

-In 2012, the then Assistant Minister of Defense for Financial Affairs, clarified that the military-owned companies pay taxes, and that their intervention in the public market is very limited, and happens only during the time of crises.
+In 2012, the then Assistant Minister of Defense for Financial Affairs clarified that the military-owned companies pay taxes and that their intervention in the public market is very limited, and happens only during the time of crisis.
 In 2018, President El-Sisi said in a televised interview that the involvement of the military in the national economy is somewhere between 2% to 3%.
 In a recent media interview with the current Prime Minister, he also confirmed that the military intervention in the economy is barely above 1%.

 Safety Net in Crises